 The Center for Student Diversity (CSD) strives to enhance students' success both in and out of the classroom and create a climate on campus that is inclusive and welcoming to all students.

-March is Women's History Month.
+October is LGBTQ+ History Month.

 LGBTQ+ History Month is an annual month-long celebration of to promote the vibrant history, accomplishments, and struggles throughout lesbian, gay, bisexual, and transgender history.
 By acknowledging the stories and experiences of LGBT figures and movements, the month fosters understanding, inclusivity, and acceptance, while also emphasizing the journey towards equality for all.